 On my first backpacking trip ever I discovered that I hate oatmeal.
 I hate the colour, I hate the texture and no matter how much dried fruit or sugar or milk you put in it, I just can’t stomach it.
 But it’s probably the most common breakfast food for backpackers: it’s light, quick to prepare with just hot water, and it fills you up.
 Over the years I’ve had to come up with some alternatives that fit the same criteria since I don’t usually want a cold breakfast (although sometimes a bagel with nut butter does hit the spot).
 So here are my suggestions for 6 hot backpacking breakfasts for when you just can’t eat oatmeal but still want a quick, hot meal.

 Instant noodles, Cup-o-Noodles or ramen aren’t a typical breakfast food, but who says you have to eat typical food!
 They are lightweight and tasty and you can add stuff to the typical grocery store mixes to make them more filling.
 I like to add jerky, bacon bits and dehydrated veggies.
 At the store look for mixes that you can just add water to instead of ones that require simmering on the stove – that way you’ll save fuel too.
 You can also repackage the noodles and mix in a single ziplock bag at home.
 Try different flavours to mix it up.
 Or branch out into Thai rice noodles.
 Pro tip: They’re super cheap if you buy them in bulk on Amazon.

 Here’s another savoury option for a hot breakfast on the trail.
 I buy powdered mashed potatoes at the supermarket and then package it in a ziplock with some add-ins like bacon bits or parmesan cheese.
 I usually buy the Idahoan brand as they have different flavours like garlic and parmesan or cheddar cheese and you can even get ones that come with an add on just-add-water gravy packet.
 I usually buy a big package, then portion it out into ziploc bags for the trial.

 Cream of Wheat

 Lots of dehydrated and freeze-dried backpacking food companies make breakfast packages that you can buy at your local outdoor store.
 And most of them are TERRIBLE.
 I know.
 I’ve eaten them.
 But there are a few gems out there.
 In particular, I recommend the freeze-dried egg meals from Mountain House as they actually look, feel and taste like eggs.
 It’s like magic.
 The breakfast skillet and bacon and eggs meals are the best ones.
-But they’ll cost you over $6 per person for breakfast!
+But they’ll cost you up to $7 per person for breakfast!